 Explore it on Goodreads or Amazon.

-Other books by this author include Hell on Wheels
+Other books by this author which I have reviewed include Hell on Wheels

 Third in the Black Knights Inc. #3 romantic suspense series and revolving around an independent mercenary group who love their motorcycles and are based in Chicago.
 The couple focus is on Shell, Frank’s sister, and Jake “the Snake” Sommers.

 It’s fun, easy, and will keep you turning those pages, although I would class it as a B-grade romance, your standard romantic suspense without any great shakes to it.